paularlott/knot-website/content/docs/working-with-spaces/web-server.md

 ![](/docs/working-with-spaces/caddy-server.webp)

-Depending on the space template caddy or another web server may already be present or require specific steps to launch the web server.
+Depending on the template caddy or another web server may already be present or require specific steps to launch the web server.

 {{< callout type="warning" >}}
   Ports exposed via the web interface do not require authentication to access them.